neon-mmd/websurfx/docs/instances.md

 # Instances

-> To contribute your server instance checkout the contributing guide [here](https://github.com/neon-mmd/websurfx/blob/HEAD/CONTRIBUTING.md).
+> To contribute your server instance, check out the contributing guide [here](https://github.com/neon-mmd/websurfx/blob/HEAD/CONTRIBUTING.md).

 This page provides a list of `Websurfx` instances provided by us and our community.